jlbasto/project-face-generation/README.md

 ## Project briefing

 It is a DCGAN that generates new faces, made in the Udacity's nanodegree.
-The objetive of this project is to generate a new face the most real as possible.
+The objective of this project is to generate a new face the most real as possible.

 ## Installation